tibel/Weakly/README.md

 # Weakly

-Weakly is a collection of some useful weak-reference types available as portable class library for **net40+sl5+win8+wp8** and available through nuget.
+Weakly is a collection of some useful weak-reference types available as portable class library for **net45+win8+wp8** and available through nuget.

-Normally it is not possible to call private methods using reflection in Silverlight and Windows Store Apps.
+Normally it is not possible to call private methods using reflection in Windows Phone and Windows Store Apps.
 You will get a MethodAccessException.
 Weakly solves this problem by using compiled Expressions.
 So it is not only possible to call private methods but also faster as dynamic invocation.